vegaprotocol/specs/protocol/0062-SPAM-spam_protection.md

 ### Transaction Spam

-Before any order or liquidity commitment is accepted for a perpetual futures or expiring futures check that the party has `margin + general > 0` with `margin` being the balance in the margin account for the relevant market and `general` the balance in the general account for the relevant asset.
+Before any order or liquidity commitment is accepted for a perpetual futures or expiring futures check that the party has `margin + order margin + general > 0` with `margin` being the balance in the margin account for the relevant, `order margin` is the balance for the order margin if party is in isolated margin mode for the for the relevant market and `general` the balance in the general account for the relevant asset.
 Orders from parties that don't meet this criteria are rejected.
 This is to be done after the PoW check.

 Before any order or liquidity commitment is accepted for a spot market, check that the party has balances where `holding + general > 0` for the asset that the order is potentially disposing of / committing in terms of liquidity.
 Orders from parties that don't meet this criteria are rejected.
 This is to be done after the PoW check.